jmoral4/AITestbed/README.md

 ## Usage

+### Debug usage (within an IDE like PyCharm/VSCode)
+#### Sequentially
+Open `aitestbed.py` , ensure you have a prompt in `prompt.txt`, ensure you have the keys within `apikeys.json` (example in examplesettings.json) for the models you want to run.
+Run it.
+Your query will output sequentially in your IDE's console/terminal output.

+#### Concurrently
+Open `concurrent_ai_test.py`, ensure you have a prompt in `prompt.txt`, ensure you have the keys within `apikeys.json` (example in examplesettings.json) for the models you want to run.
+Run it.
+Your query will output in multiple *Windows Terminal* windows.

 ### Method 1: Sequential Testing with aitestbed.py

 This mode runs the same prompt through multiple models sequentially in the same terminal window.